-- 1. The framework for gilt operations is set out in the Report of the Debt Management Review produced jointly by HM Treasury and the Bank of England in July 19951.
-With the transition in debt management responsibilities from the Bank to the DMO effective from 1 April 1998, this framework has since applied to the DMO's operations.
-A full description of all the DMO's responsibilities, objectives and lines of accountability is also set out in its Framework Document, first published in March 1998, and most recently revised in April 2005. - 2.
-The objective of debt management, as stated in the Debt Management Report (DMR), is "to minimise over the long term the cost of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy". - 3.
-Annually, the government publishes a DMR, including a debt management remit to the DMO, setting out advance details of the annual issuance programme.
-This includes a planned maturity structure for the issuance of conventional gilts for the year and an indication of the likely scale of the issuance of index-linked gilts.
-Within that published framework, the government aims each year to sell sufficient gilts, Treasury bills and NS&I products to finance the Central Government Net Cash Requirement (CGNCR)2 (plus maturing debt and any net change in financing for the foreign exchange reserves). - 4.
+- 1. The framework for gilt operations is set out in the Report of the Debt Management Review produced jointly by HM Treasury and the Bank of England in July 1995.
+Since the transition in debt management responsibilities from the Bank to the DMO effective from 1 April 1998, this framework has since applied to the DMO's operations.
+A full description of all the DMO's responsibilities, objectives and lines of accountability is also set out in its Framework Document, first published in March 1998, and most recently revised in April 20052. - 2.
+The objective of debt management, as stated in the 2019-20 Debt Management Report (DMR)3, is "to minimise over the long term the cost of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy". - 3.
+Annually, the government publishes a DMR, including a debt management remit for the DMO, setting out advance details of the annual issuance programme.
+This includes a planned scale and maturity structure for the issuance of conventional gilts for the year and an indication of the likely scale of the issuance of index-linked gilts.
+Within that published framework, the government aims each year to sell sufficient gilts, Treasury bills and NS&I products to finance the Central Government Net Cash Requirement (excluding Northern Rock (Asset Management), Bradford and Bingley and Network Rail) (CGNCR ex NRAM, B&B and NR) (plus maturing debt and any net change in financing for the foreign exchange reserves). - 4.
 This Notice describes the arrangements for the primary and secondary market operations which the DMO undertakes in implementing the debt management remit, including conventional and index-linked auctions, syndicated offerings, tenders, sales to and from official portfolios and other market operations.
-In all sections, references to Gilt-edged Market Makers (GEMMs) should be read as applying to those GEMMs recognised by the DMO as specialists in that particular sector of the wholesale and/or retail market conventional gilts, index-linked or both.
+In all sections, references to Gilt-edged Market Makers (GEMMs) should be read as applying to those GEMMs recognised by the DMO as specialists in that particular sector of the wholesale and/or retail market conventional gilts, index-linked gilts or both.
 Firms recognised by the DMO as GEMMs agree to meet a number of obligations on a continuous basis.
-GEMMs are also entitled to certain privileges in the market3.
+GEMMs are also entitled to certain privileges in the market.
+All market participants must abide by their regulatory obligations at all times.
 Any timings mentioned refer to London time (GMT/BST as relevant). - 5.
-Throughout this Notice, in respect of index-linked gilts, all references to clean prices relate to real clean prices for 3-month lag and 'uplifted' clean prices for 8-month lag index-linked gilts respectively. - 6.
+Throughout this Notice, in respect of index-linked gilts, all references to clean prices relate to real clean prices for three-month lag and 'uplifted' clean prices for eight-month lag index-linked gilts respectively. - 6.
 Any changes to the arrangements described below will be published through updates to the relevant sections of this Notice.